colelin26/mr-transcript/README.md

 # Usage

-1. `npm install && cd client && npm install` to install the environment
+1. `npm install && cd client && npm install` to install the environment (A UW API need to be provided for the server to work)
 2. `npm dev` to start the project

-# To do lists

-1. web scripting for graduation requirement
-2. graphical analysis integration
-3. demo purpose feature